Frequently Asked Questions

 A competitive electricity supplier is a company licensed by the Massachusetts Department of Public Utilities to purchase electricity and related services from the wholesale electricity markets for resale to retail electricity customers.

-If you sign a private contract with an electricity supplier or you participate in a municipal program like Lexington’s Community Choice Program, Eversource will use your electricity supplier’s price to calculate the supply charges on your electricity bill instead of their own Basic Service price.
+If you sign a private contract with an electricity supplier or you participate in a municipal program like Lexington’s Community Choice Program, Eversource will use your electricity supplier’s price to calculate the Supply charges on your electric bill instead of their own Basic Service price.

 Your price will be determined by which program option you are enrolled in.
 Lexington’s Community Choice Program has three options.
 Learn more about options and prices.

 No. Eversource will continue to bill you for your electricity.
-This is the only electricity bill you will receive as a participant in Lexington’s Community Choice Program.
-The program is integrated into your existing electricity bill.
-View an example Eversource bill for the details on how the program appears on your bill.
+This is the only electric bill you will receive as a participant in Lexington’s Community Choice Program.
+The program is integrated into your existing electric bill.
+View an example Eversource bill to learn how the program appears on your bill.

 This is normal.
-Eversource’s Basic Service prices change every six months or less, depending on what kind of customer you are, while the program price is typically fixed for a longer period of time.
+Eversource’s Basic Service prices change seasonally, while the program price is fixed for a longer period of time.
 As a result, it is likely that for some months, Eversource’s Basic Service price will fall below the program price.
 Typically, this happens during the summer months, but it could happen anytime.

-If you ever wish to leave the program, you are free to opt out of the program and return to Eversource’s Basic Service with no penalty or fee.
+You are free to leave, or opt out of, the program and return to Eversource’s Basic Service at any time with no penalty or fee.

 Yes.
 You will continue to receive solar credits and/or solar incentive payments, and participating in Lexington’s Community Choice Program will not change how they are calculated.

-Lexington’s Community Choice Program price appears on your electricity bill in two ways:
+Lexington’s Community Choice Program appears on your electric bill in two ways:

-View an example Eversource bill for details on how the program appears on your bill.
+View an example Eversource bill to learn how the program appears on your bill.

-Having a stable price for the supply part of your electricity bill can protect you from the seasonal price increases that occur when you have Eversource’s Basic Service.
-When Eversource is your electricity supplier and you have their Basic Service, the price they use to calculate the supply charges on your bill changes every 6 months for residential and small business customers, and it changes more frequently for large business customers.
+Having a stable price for the Supply charges on your electric bill can protect you from the seasonal price increases that occur when you have Eversource’s Basic Service.
+When Eversource is your electricity supplier and you have their Basic Service, the price they use to calculate the Supply charges on your bill changes seasonally.

-Having a stable price can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
-Some commercial electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.
+Having a stable price can also provide a predictable alternative to the variable prices offered by some electricity supply offers in the marketplace.
+Some electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.

-Check your most recently electricity bill.
-If you are enrolled in Lexington’s Community Choice Program, your electricity supplier will be listed as Constellation.
+Check your most recent electric bill.
+If you are enrolled in Lexington’s Community Choice Program, your electricity supplier will be listed as First Point Power.

-To check which program option you are enrolled in, look at the price that is used to calculate the supply charge portion of your bill.
+To check which program option you are enrolled in, look at the price that is used to calculate the Supply charges on your bill.
 Compare it to the Lexington’s Community Choice Program prices.

-(Remember that your bill presents prices in dollars per kWh, while most other informational resources present the prices in cents per kWh.
-You will likely need to move the decimal two places to the left or the right to match the prices).
+(Remember that your bill presents prices in dollars per kWh, while most other informational resources present prices in cents per kWh.
+You will likely need to move the decimal two places to the left or the right to match the prices.)

 Important note: For any customer who previously opted out of or left the program and wishes to re-enroll, the program’s electricity supplier is entitled to charge a market price instead of the program price for the remainder of the current electricity supply contract.
 If the program’s electricity supplier decides to charge market pricing, you will be notified before enrollment and can decide then whether to continue with enrollment or not.